storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 - FTS3, FTS4, and R-Tree support is tested working OK in this version (for all target platforms in this version branch Android/iOS/Windows)
 - Android is supported back to SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.
 - iOS versions supported: 7.x/8.x/9.x
-- Patches will *NOT* be accepted on this project due to potential licensing issues.
+- Patches will NOT be accepted on this version due to possible licensing issues.

 <!-- END Status -->

 ## Announcements

-- The Android version uses the high-performance and lightweight [litehelpers / Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) C library _for JSON and SQL statement handling_ and _processes_ large batches in less than half the time compared to [litehelpers / Cordova-sqlite-storage](https://github.com/litehelpers/Cordova-sqlite-storage).
+- The Android version uses the high-performance and lightweight [litehelpers / Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) C library for JSON and SQL statement handling and processes large batches in less than half the time compared to [litehelpers / Cordova-sqlite-storage](https://github.com/litehelpers/Cordova-sqlite-storage), as measured by: [brodybits / Cordova-sql-test-app](https://github.com/brodybits/Cordova-sql-test-app)
 - The [brodybits / Cordova-sqlite-bootstrap-test](https://github.com/brodybits/Cordova-sqlite-bootstrap-test) project is a CC0 (public domain) starting point to reproduce issues with this plugin and may be used as a quick way to start developing a new app.
 - Published [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist) and [brodybits / Avoiding-some-Cordova-pitfalls](https://github.com/brodybits/Avoiding-some-Cordova-pitfalls).
 - Self-test functions to verify proper installation and operation of this plugin